TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

 3. Wait 24 hours.
 ReCal will perform a course update in the background during that time.
    - **Verify** that ReCal has updated to the new term by going to https://recal.io and checking that the new term has been added to the tab bar, the old one has been removed, and that searching for a course works.

-Contact nicholaspad@gmail.com, shannon.heh@princeton.edu, and ca9@princeton.edu if you need help or if you have questions about any of these steps.
+Contact nicholaspad@princeton.edu, shannon.heh@princeton.edu, and ca9@princeton.edu if you need help or if you have questions about any of these steps.

 # PrincetonCourses